Is Ant Bait Safe Around Children?

 This Really Happened

-The father of a 2-year-old boy called Poison Control minutes after the boy was found holding a liquid ant bait next to his mouth.
+The father of a 2-year-old boy called Poison Control minutes after the boy was found holding a liquid ant bait product next to his mouth.
 Some of the liquid had spilled onto the floor, but it was unclear how much, if any, the boy had swallowed.
 The product contained 5.4% sodium tetraborate decahydrate (borax).
 After asking about the package size, Poison Control determined that the boy did not ingest a toxic dose and could be managed at home.
 Treatment recommendations were to rinse the boy's mouth and any skin that came into contact with the bait.
-The father was advised to watch for vomiting, diarrhea, or skin rash.
-Follow-up calls were placed to the father over the next few days, and the child never developed any effects.
+The father was told to watch for vomiting, diarrhea, or a skin rash.
+Follow-up calls were made to the father over the next few days, and the boy never developed any effects.